 Your courses are developed by faculty and technologists who understand the specific needs of learners in an online environment.
 Special consideration is given to advance planning and setting expectations in the online classroom, so each curriculum is outlined in a syllabus distributed at the start of the course.
 This document provides an overview of the course assignments, grading strategy, student and faculty expectations, and course materials, as well as an understanding of the course goals and learning outcomes.

 A small number of our graduate degree programs feature a short residency designed to help students explore concepts that are best demonstrated face-to-face, while networking with each other and faculty.
 Most of our residencies are a few days to two weeks in duration, and occur with advance notice to allow students to make personal and professional accommodations.
-Programs that include a residency requirement are our iMBA (Master of Business Administration), Master of Health Administration, Master of Project Management and Master's in Supply Chain Management.
+Programs that include a residency requirement are our iMBA (Master of Business Administration), Master of Finance, Master of Health Administration, and Master's in Supply Chain Management.